-- The employment agreement signed by each employee contains a declaration of confidentiality of third party and company information.
-Contracted certification personnel sign an agreement which includes confidentiality.
+- The subcontractor agreement signed by each contractor contains a declaration of confidentiality of third party and company information.

 - Confidentiality is emphasized in formal auditor training.

-- Confidential treatment of supplier processes and procedures is discussed with supplier management in the opening meeting.
+- Confidential treatment of processes and procedures is discussed with the client during the opening meeting.

-- Commitment to confidentiality is documented in the contract package.
+- Commitment to confidentiality is documented in the certification agreement.

-- Supplier documents submitted to and retained by TACG CB shall be safeguarded in storage.
+- Client documents submitted to and retained by TACG CB will be safeguarded.

-- TACG CBs working documents containing information proprietary to the supplier shall be handled with discretion and appropriately stored.
+- TACG CB’s working documents containing information proprietary to the client shall be handled with discretion and appropriately stored.

-- Records pertaining to supplier certification programs are safeguarded.
+- Records pertaining to client certification programs are safeguarded.

-- Special arrangements regarding confidentiality may be submitted by the client.
+- Special arrangements regarding confidentiality may be requested by the client.

 - Auditors agree to and sign confidentiality agreements required by ISO/IEC 17021-1:2015.